Admission

 Final Selection

 Applicants who have passed the Preliminary Selection Jury will be notified in early February.
-At this time, applicants invited to interview are required to submit official transcripts to the School.
-Candidates are asked to prepare supplemental portfolio materials to be presented digitally during the interview.
-Detailed instructions will be included in the invitation to interview.
-Individual interviews will be scheduled for mid-late February, depending on the program.
-The interview is an important component of the final selection process.
+At this time, official undergraduate transcripts should be requested and sent to the school, and an interview time will be selected for applicants to meet with the faculty committee.
+Final candidates may be asked to prepare supplemental portfolio materials to be presented digitally during or in advance of the interview.
+Detailed instructions will be included in the invitation to interview, though most often this process is conducted virtually/via video conferrence.
+Admission interviews take place in mid- to late February and are a critical component of the final selection process.

 Applicants in Painting/Printmaking Applicants should submit no more than four artworks and four drawings, studies, graphic works, or videos (these are not required to be pieces that were in your application portfolio) as well as prepare a PDF of these works and provide them to the admissions committee.
 Detailed instructions will be included in the invitation to interview.

-Applicants in Photography Applicants should prepare a portfolio of no more than 20 images to present and discuss during the interview.
+Applicants in Photography Applicants should prepare a portfolio of no more than twenty images to present and discuss during the interview.
 Detailed instructions will be included in the invitation to interview.

 Applicants in Sculpture Applicants should prepare digital files that document the individual’s latest work as well as additional images representing earlier work.
 Additional documentation to the work in your preliminary portfolio may be presented during your interview.
 Detailed instructions will be included in the invitation to interview.